braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/custom_sounds.md

 ![The push composer in the Braze dashboard][8]

-If the specified sound file doesn’t exist or the keyword "default" is entered, Braze will use the default device alert sound.
+If the specified sound file doesn't exist or the keyword "default" is entered, Braze will use the default device alert sound.
+Aside from our dashboard, sound can also be configured via our [messaging API][12].

 See the Apple Developer Documentation regarding [preparing custom alert sounds][9] for additional information.